 “I’ve read that book.
 It gets me off.”

 “I love the writer.”

 “I’ve read them all,” I said.

 “You’ve read them all?
 That makes my puss throb.”

 “Nothing.
-That’s hella hot.
-I feel like a horny genus when I smoke weed.”
+That’s hella cool.
+I feel horny when I smoke weed.”

 “I smoke, too.”

 “I watched the fight last night.
-Did you watch it?”
+Did you?”

-“You are such a sexy boy.
-Would you read to me while I sit beside you topless?”
+“You’re such a sexy boy.
+Would you read to me?
+I’ll sit with you topless.”